Short course on SBCC in SRHR completes successfully!

-A short course on Behavior Change Communication (BCC) in the field of Sexual and Reproductive Health and Rights (SRHR) was successfully conducted by Share-Net Bangladesh Team, a knowledge platform on SRHR in association with RedOrange Media and Communications and Centre for Gender, Sexual and Reproductive Health and Rights (CGSRHR) at James P. Grant School of Public Health (JPGSPH) of BRAC University.
+A short course on Social and Behavior Change Communication (SBCC) in the field of Sexual and Reproductive Health and Rights (SRHR) was successfully conducted by Share-Net Bangladesh Team, a knowledge platform on SRHR in association with RedOrange Media and Communications and Centre for Gender, Sexual and Reproductive Health and Rights (CGSRHR) at James P. Grant School of Public Health (JPGSPH) of BRAC University.

 The five days long course which ran from 16 – 20 October, 2016 was held at James P Grant School of Public Health, BRAC University.
 The incentive course integrated communication expertise with knowledge of SRHR from experienced national and international coordinators and dedicated experts from RedOrange and CGSRHR, along with their respective organizational partners in the non-profit and profit sectors, creating a powerful combination to create impact on a large scale.